Four Original and Appellate Jurisdiction Cases

 core constitutional questions

-Does the Executive Have An Independent Duty Not to Enforce Unconstitutional Orders?
+Does the Executive Have An Independent Duty Not to Enforce Ultra Vires Orders by "Judges"?

 Is Legislative Punishment Permitted?